kmenzli/sphinx-poc/docs/index.rst

-.. sphix-poc documentation master file, created by sphinx-quickstart on Tue Dec 19 09:26:23 2017.
+.. eXo Platform documentation master file, created by sphinx-quickstart on Tue Dec 19 09:26:23 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.